Outward compactness

-In this definition, note that in any $\Coll(\omega,\vartheta)$-generic extension $V[G]$, any outer $\ZFC^*$-model~$N$ of $V_\vartheta^V$ is countable in $V[G]$: $N$ provides any of its levels $V_\alpha^N$ with some cardinality less than~$\vartheta$, and since $\vartheta$ is countable in $V[G]$, it follows that $N$ is a countable union of countable sets, and thus itself countable.
+Note that the only properties of the partial order $\Coll(\omega,\vartheta)$ that will be relevant in this paper are that it forces $\vartheta$ to be countable, and its definition is absolute between $V$ and all of its inner models.
+Moreover, note that in any $\Coll(\omega,\vartheta)$-generic extension $V[G]$, any outer $\ZFC^*$-model~$N$ of $V_\vartheta^V$ is countable in $V[G]$: $N$ provides any of its levels $V_\alpha^N$ with some cardinality less than~$\vartheta$, and since $\vartheta$ is countable in $V[G]$, it follows that $N$ is a countable union of countable sets, and thus itself countable.
 Before we state our characterization of measurable cardinals, we make some easy observations that relate outward compactness cardinals to compactness cardinals.

 \begin{proposition} \begin{enumerate} \item If $\kappa$ is an outward compactness cardinal for $\LL^2$, then every cardinal greater than $\kappa$ is an outward compactness cardinal for $\LL^2$.